-After filling in the required login information, you will received a confirmation mail from TypeCraft.
-This sometimes take a short while.
-When you have received the mail, open it and confirming your e-mail address.
-Go back to the TypeCraft page.
-You now can login to TypeCraft.
+After filling in the required login information, you will receive a confirmation mail from TypeCraft.
+After receiving the confirming mail, go back to TypeCraft page and login.
 The use of the system is free of charge,

-When logging in for the first time, TypeCraft creates a public TypeCraft user page for you, using the information that you provided when creating your TypeCraft login.
+When logging in for the first time, TypeCraft creates a public TypeCraft user page for you, using the information that you provided when creating your TypeCraft account.

-Your name now appears on the grey bar on top of your TypeCraft window.
+Your name appears on the grey bar on top of your TypeCraft window.
 Click on your name.
 This will bring you to your user page.
-You can edit this page by adding text, pictures or videos.
+You can edit your user page to make it your profile page at TypeCraft.

-If you use TypeCraft in the context of a project, you might want to consider creating a project page on this wiki, or link your pages on the TC-wiki to an already existing web page featuring your project.
+If you use TypeCraft in the context of a project, you might want to consider creating a project page on the TypeCraft wiki, or link your project pages to the TC-wiki.

-Using the Preferences'button, found to the right of your user name on top of the TypeCraft site, you can customise the TypeCraft wiki.
+Using the Preferences'button, (right upper corner of your TypeCraft window) you can customize the TypeCraft wiki.
 Here you can change your password, register a new e-mail address and allow others users to send you e-mails via TypeCraft.

-You also can use the preferences button to customise the search behaviour of your TypeCraft wiki.
+You also can use the preferences button to customize the search behaviour of your TypeCraft wiki.

-Namespaces are used by a Mediawiki to create collections of wiki pages.
-My preferenes allows you to set the namespaces in which the TypeCraft wiki should search.
-Next to the standard namespaces found on any mediawiki, TypeCraft uses its own namespaces.
+Namespaces are used by this MediaWiki to create collections of wiki pages.
+Preferences allows you to set the namespaces in which the TypeCraft wiki should search.
+Next to the standard namespaces found on any MediaWiki, TypeCraft uses its own namespaces.
 It therefore is best that you search in the following namespaces:

-When in *my preference* select -> User profile -> *SEARCH*, and select the relevant namespaces by ticking of boxes.
+When in *Preference* select → User profile → *SEARCH*, and select the relevant namespaces by ticking of boxes.
 Save your preferences.

 The TypeCraft Editor

-Also Editor Themes can be chosen from the upper Tool tabs menu.
-It allows you to customise the looks of your editor.
-The second tool tabs provides access to the following functions:
+Also Editor Themes can be chosen from the upper Tool tabs menu which allows you to customize the looks of your editor.

 - Save (saves your text)

-- Share (text can be shared between users of TypeCraft.
-The groups that you are a member of will show in a drop down menu here, and you can save your ::text to any of these groups)
+- Share (texts can be shared between TypeCraft users.
+The groups that you are a member of will show in a drop down.
+Select a group and click.
+Your text is now available to all members of this group.

-- Publish (allows you to make your text accessible to the general public)
+- Publish (allows you to make your text accessible to the public)

-- Template (saving one of your texts as a template, allows other users to make a copy of that text.
-This is a function
+- Template (saving one of your texts as a template, allows other users to make a copy of that text. (experimental function)

-- New Phrase (after highlighting a segment in your text area, you can use this function to create a new annotation unit, called a Phrase)
+- New Phrase (after highlighting a segment in your text area, you can use this function to create a new annotation unit)

-- Delete Phrase (the function allows you to delete the activation of a text segment as an annotation phrase.
-The text element itself will not
+- Delete Phrase (the function allows you to delete the activation of a text segment as an annotation unit.
+Note that the text element itself will not

 - be deleted)

-- View Phrase List(will show you all your instantiated Phrases)
+- View Phrase List(will show your instantiated phrases in an annotation table)

-- View Discourse Senses(will show the scope of discourse senses as coloured line within the text.
-Mouse-over will make the sense tag visible)
+- View Discourse Senses(will show the scope of discourse senses as a coloured line within the text.
+Mouse-over will make the sense tag visible (experimental function).

 As part of the Metadata section, to the right of the text area, you define the source language of your text by picking its name from the ISO list of the World's languages.
 Quite a few languages are known under several names.
 You might want to check Glottolog or Ethnologue

-Some of the above mentioned functions open additional windows which you can freely moved within your browser window.
+Some above-mentioned functions open additional windows, which you can freely move within your browser window.

 The Annotation Table

-Also the tabular IGT editor opens in an extra window, and is freely moveable so that you can annotate a phrase with its textual context still visible in the background.
-You can open instantiated phrases (the green (not yet annotated) and the blue (annotated) either directly from the text area by double clicking them, or from your *View phrases* tab.
+The tabular IGT editor opens in an extra window, and is freely moveable so that you can annotate a phrase with its textual context still visible in the background.
+You can open instantiated phrases.
+The green ones are not yet annotated while the blue one carry annotations.
+You can double-click a blue phrase to open it in the annotation table.
+You can also open phrases form the *View phrases* tab.
 Sentences stay open in your tabular editor unless you close them explicitly.
-This allows you to work with several phrases at the same time, and by sizing and moving the tabular editor window you always have direct access to the whole text.
+This allows you to work with several phrases at the same time, and by sizing and moving the tabular editor window you will always have direct access to the whole text.

 More about the Editor you find here: following this link